RoiPeleg/Data-Hub/README.md

 The main categories: Reinforcement Learning, Vision, NLP, and General data-related resources.

-In each one of those categories we have sub categories of the resurses: Courses, Tutorials & Guides, Articels & Papers, Books, Influancerce To Follow.
+In each one of those categories we have sub categories of the resurses: Courses, Tutorials & Guides, Articels & Papers, Books, Influencers To Follow.

-So inorder to find the right resourse, just jump into the relevent category and in the sub-caregories use what is best suited to you.
+So in order to find the right resourse, just jump into the relevent category and in the sub-caregories use what is best suited to you.

 <a name = "contribution"></a>